HISTORY OF THE IPAD

 Question: Why do you think it’s the platform of the future?

-Answer: Having been to the future (I just got back) here are the devices will be used.
-Back in the 1960s Isaac Asimov wrote the Hugo Award winning science fiction trilogy Foundation.
-In the distant future about eleven thousand years from now, our hero Hari Seldon, the gifted psychohistorian (that’s why I studied history!) was able to predict the future in terms of large scale human conglomerate socio-mathematical probabilities as he did his calculations on a flat panel device that he kept in a pouch at his belt.
+Answer: Having been to the future (I just got back) here are the devices that will be used.
+Back in the 1950s, Isaac Asimov published the Hugo Award-winning science fiction trilogy Foundation.
+In the distant future about eleven thousand years from now, our hero Hari Seldon, the gifted psychohistorian (that’s why I studied history!) was able to predict the future in terms of large scale human conglomerate socio-mathematical probabilities as he did his calculations on a flat-panel device that he kept in a pouch at his belt.
 It was more than a calculator, a pad really, but less than what we’d call a laptop.

 “Men said he kept one beneath his pillow for use in moments of wakefulness.
 Its gray, glossy finish was slightly worn by use.
 Seldon’s nimble fingers… played along the hard plastic that rimmed it.”